Jallow9/HTML-CSS/README.md

-> If you are following the HackYourFuture curriculum we recommend you to first take a look at the complete curriculum, which you can find [here](https://www.github.com/curriculum).
+> If you are following the curriculum we recommend you to first take a look at the complete curriculum, which you can find [here](https://www.github.com/curriculum).

 > Please help us improve and share your feedback!
-If you find better tutorials or links, please share them by [opening a pull request](https://github.com/HackYourFuture/HTML-CSS/pulls).
+If you find better tutorials or links, please share them by [opening a pull request](https://github.com/SocialHackersCodeSchool/HTML-CSS/pulls).

 # Module #1 - HTML, CSS and GIT (Frontend)